emvivas/evergreen/README.md

 # evergreen
-Internet of Things system installed in a pot for the care and monitoring of a plant.
+<b>Internet of Things system installed in a pot for the care and monitoring of a plant.</b>